 In the April 25 edition of The Clarkston News, I launched a rather caustic diatribe against the Clarkston Community Schools administrative staff for their "no" recommendation on hockey to the board of education.
 It may be true that "perception is reality," but it is equally true that time can change most of those perceptions and the credit must fall squarely where it is most deserved!
 Superintendent Gary Haner, athletics manager Dan Fife and the administrative staff met following the April 15 board meeting and issued a memo, dated April 19, detailing the issues and concerns to the hockey supporters.
 We were compelled in turn to respond and open a dialogue that has since resulted in a 180-degree turnaround on our part.
 Following the memo of the 19th we met with the entire administrative staff and for the first time a frank and open exchange produced a new atmosphere of understanding and cooperation.
-The hockey supporters left the April 15 board meeting feeling as low as we have ever been and bitter that we were not apprised of the administration's "no" recommendation to the board.
-Since that time, many things have changed for the better.
+The hockey supporters left the April 15 board bitter that we were not apprised of the administration's "no" recommendation to the board.
+Since that time; many things have changed for the better.
 Our perception of the administration's concerns, the flow of information and the individual concerns of board members has taken a phenomenal turn to the positive.
-The communication link to the administration and board alike is stronger and more encouraging than ever Credit for this extraordinary outreach has to rest with Gary Haner and Dan Fife.
-Clearly, Mr. Haner wishes to leave us in June with a beautiful new high school underway, a superior academic curriculum and an athletic program second to none!
-The negative comments I made in my letter published in the last Clarkston News issue no longe prand it is a testimonial to how open and how munication can affect the complexion of such a consecutive same as our children and their sports activities.
+The communication link to the administration and board alike is stronger and more encouraging than ever.
+Credit for this extraordinary outreach has to rest. with Gary Haner and Dan Fife.
+Clearly, Mr. Haner wishes to leave us in June with a beautiful new high sensol underway, a superior academic curriculum of the injection of a mone.
+The negative control of the negative control of the negative of th New/issuemo longer apply and it is a interest full list women and hones, communication on the cities example and of such passionate issues to the cities and all their sports, activities.
 At the May 13 meeting, we will present several viable options for a varsity hockey program for the fall of 1996, which we anticipate will be endorsed by the administration.
 This is truly a win-win decision process for the board and will provide a very dedicated addition of new and energized faces to the Athletic Boosters.
 Dan Fife shared some exceptionally constructive insight with our group.
 The only unfortunate occurrence in all of this is that we could not have been at this point a year ago, in discussing alternatives that will serve to offer more quality experiences for our young people.
 If there is a life lesson here for our youth, it is never to give up on something you feel passionately about and never stop communicating!
 The future of hockey in Clarkston looks brighter than ever, as we pledge to extend our hearts, minds and backs to doing whatever it takes to create a sensible and workable hockey program within our schools and for our community.
 Sincerely, Jack Leech

-- A big grin to Independence Township Employee of the Quarter, Pat Glowzinski, the longest-serving non-department head in the township.
-For 21 years this classy, pleasant lady has treated the citizens she works for with respect, making sure they are taken care of. - A grin also goes to the Independence Land Conservancy for sprucing up its annual meeting, scheduled for May 11.
-Attendees will receive a free white pine seedling, will hear a specialist in forestry, ecology and herbicides from MSU and can get a tour of one of the ILC's preserves.
+A big grin to Independence Township Employee of the Quarter, Pat Glowzinski, the longestserving non-department head in the township.
+For 21 years this classy, pleasant lady has treated the citizens she works for with respect, making sure they are taken A grin also goes to the Independence Land Conservancy for sprucing up its annual meeting, scheduled for May 11.
+Attendees will receive a free white pine seedling, will hear a specialist in forestry. ecology and herbicides from MSU and can get a tour of one of the ILC's preserves.
 Keep on preserving.
 Got a gripe?
-Write a letter to the editor: 5 S Main.
-Clarkston 48346 HEN THEY COMPLIMENT THE PAINTING, THEY DON'T MEAN THE RENDIR.
+Write a letter to the editor 5 S. Main, Clarkston 48346